jacklule/DataViz-Syllabus/GitHubSetUp.md

 ##Getting Set Up at GitHub.io without GitHub Desktop

-<p>Students should go to their github.com page and click the Repositories tab.</p>
+- Students should go to their github.com page and click the Repositories tab.</p>
-On the far right, find the button that says New.
+- On the far right, find the button that says New.
-Give the repository name the exact username.github.io **Important: Click Initialize this repository with a README** Commit
+- Give the repository name the exact username.github.io
+- **Important: Click Initialize this repository with a README**
+- Commit
-Open that repository and click Create New File.
+- Open that repository and click Create New File.
-Name file index.html
+- Name file index.html
-In the text box, put GitHub's suggested opening text in html:
+- In the text box, put GitHub's suggested opening text in html:
+  -<!DOCTYPE html>
+  -<html>
+  -<body>
+  -<h1>Hello World</h1>
+  -<p>I'm hosted with GitHub Pages.</p>
+  -</body>
+  -</html>
+- Commit.

 ##Getting Set Up at GitHub.io with GitHub Desktop